 Welcome to the fifth feature from the new Collective Series by The Idle Man.
 Where we meet up with interesting men who either work in the creative industry, or we just admire the work they do.
-Styled in our most recent collection, and photographed by our Editor Cal McIntyre, read the full feature below as we believe it's more about what we do, rather than what we wear.
+Styled in our most recent collection, and written in the words of our Editor Georgia Jackson, read the full feature below as we believe it's more about what we do, rather than what we wear.
 To shop the products Mat is wearing simply click the images.

 Meet Matthew Spade, a successful fashion, design and lifestyle blogger, collaborating with brands from around the world such as Skagen Watches, Uniqlo, Burberry, and Ace & Tate.
 Spade has also freelanced for other blogs and magazines, a recent piece was for the clothing brand, Paul Smith.
 He’s one of the few who have managed to live his dream of writing exclusively on his blog, Buckets & Spades, and following his success he has also managed to set up his own men’s lifestyle influencer database and agency called Three Letters.
 Making a career from blogging about the things he loves, Spade has built his life around creating, designing and writing inspiring content for his readers.
 Openly sharing the thoughts within his own mind, Spade uses a contemporary style for his refreshing and thoughtful imagery, adding a charming blend between his writing and photography.